mesosphere/dcos-commons/frameworks/template/README.md

 Follow these steps to uninstall the service.

-1. Stop the service.
+1. Uninstall the service.
 From the DC/OS CLI, enter `dcos package uninstall`.
 1. Clean up remaining reserved resources with the framework cleaner script, `janitor.py`.
 [More information about the framework cleaner script](https://docs.mesosphere.com/1.9/deploying-services/uninstall/#framework-cleaner).

 To uninstall an instance named `_PKGNAME_` (the default), run: